thecoshman/pir-8/ISA.md

 ## General Purpose Registers

-There are 8 General Purpose registers.
-Each has an internal address for use within the CPU, instructions like 'MOVE' and 'LOAD' can use these addresses.
-The first four registers have some special functionality as described;
-the second four have no special functionality, but can be used with the stack.
+There are 8 8-bit General Purpose registers, each has an internal address for use within the CPU, instructions like 'MOVE' and 'LOAD' can use these addresses.
+The first four registers have some special functionality as described, the second four have no special functionality but can be used with the stack.

 Address | Letter | Description
 --------|--------|------------